r3-os/r3/src/r3/src/lib.md

 A **task** ([`Task`]) is the kernel object that can create a thread whose execution is controlled by application code.
 Each task encapsulates a variety of state data necessary for the execution and scheduling of the associated thread, such as [a stack region] to store local variables and activation frames, the current [priority], the [parking] state of the task, and a memory region used to save the state of CPU registers when the task is blocked or preempted.
 The associated thread can be started by **[activating]** that task.
 A task-based thread can make blocking system calls, which will temporarily block the execution of the thread until certain conditions are met.
 Task-based threads can be preempted by any kind of thread.

 [`Task`]: crate::kernel::Task
-[a stack region]: crate::kernel::cfg::CfgTaskBuilder::stack_size
+[a stack region]: crate::kernel::task::TaskDefiner::stack_size
-[priority]: crate::kernel::cfg::CfgTaskBuilder::priority
+[priority]: crate::kernel::task::TaskDefiner::priority
 [parking]: crate::kernel::Task::unpark
 [activating]: crate::kernel::Task::activate